 It was, however, the first time Keri had come looking for him that he knew of.

-“She’s been asking around for your phone number,” the cashier added on, watching him like a half-starved piranha.
+“She’s been asking around for your phone number,” the cashier added, watching him like a half-starved piranha.
 “Of course nobody will give it to her, because we know how you feel about your privacy.”

-And because nobody had it, but he didn’t feel a need to point that out.
-But he was surprised it had taken Keri as long as this to get around to looking him up, considering just how many years Tina Deschanel had been stalking his agent.
+And because nobody had his number, but he didn’t feel a need to point that out.
+He was surprised it had taken Keri as long as this to get around to looking him up, especially considering just how many years Tina Deschanel had been stalking his agent.

 “Maybe she’s on the class reunion committee,” Joe told the cashier, and her face fell.
 Committees didn’t make for hot gossip.